Animas River: Watershed

 The Animas River rises high in San Juan Mountains of Colorado at the confluence of the West and North forks at the ghost town of Animas Forks and flows south past the ghost towns of Eureka and Howardsville.
 At Silverton, the river flows into the Animas Canyon.
 The Durango and Silverton Narrow gauge railroad follows the river through the canyon to Durango.
 From Durango the river flows south into New Mexico through the town of Aztec to its confluence with the San Juan River at Farmington.
-The only major tributary of the Animas River is the Florida River which converges just north of the Colorado–New Mexico border.
+The only major tributary of the Animas River is the Florida River which confluences with the Animas just north of the Colorado–New Mexico border.

 Indigenous peoples

 The ancestral Puebloan site of Aztec Ruins National Monument is situated along the river in the present day town of Aztec and for much of its course the river flows through native Ute and Navajo lands.
 The ruins contain the only fully reconstructed Anasazi Kiva, a ceremonial structure, in the US.